 The Boulder Police Department has a bicycle registration program to help combat the ongoing problem of bicycle theft in Boulder.

-In 2000, over $160,000 in bicycles were stolen.
+In 2000, more than $160,000.00 worth of bicycles were stolen.
 Owners were able to report the serial number of their stolen bicycle in only about 20 percent of the cases.
 Without the serial number, it is very difficult to prove a recovered bicycle is stolen, or to return it to its owner.
 The bicycle registration program serves to deter theft and aid in returning recovered property.
 It is a free program funded by the Boulder Police Department.